-Stock Repurchase Program-On December 5, 2023, the Board of Directors approved a program that authorized stock repurchases of up to \$200,000 of the Company's common stock.
+Stock Repurchase Program-On December 5, 2023, the Board of Directors approved a program that authorized repurchases of up to \$200,000 of the Company's common stock.
 Under the program, the Company may repurchase its common stock in the open market or through privately negotiated transactions at such times and at such prices as determined to be in the Company's best interest.
 The Company accounts for the repurchase of treasury shares under the cost method.
-This repurchase program expires on December 5, 2025 and may be modified, extended or terminated by the Board at any time.
-Under the program, the Company repurchased no shares of its common stock during fiscal year 2023.
+Under the program, the Company repurchased 604 and 0 shares of its common stock for \$70,596 and \$0 during the years ended December